SahanaSg1729/Heart_Disease_Prediction/README.md

 *   Naive Bayes Classifier

 In this machine learning project, we have collected the dataset from Kaggle (https://www.kaggle.com/ronitf/heart-disease-uci) and we will be using Machine Learning to make predictions on whether a person is suffering from Heart Disease or not.

+**File Descriptions**
+data.csv: the dataset file.
+Heart_Disease_Prediction.ipynb: contains the code of data exploration, preparation and modeling. models.pkl: the classification model. heart_disease_app.py: Flask API that bind between the classification model and the web page.
+templates:
+Heart_Disease_Classifier.html: a web page that contains a form for heart disease testing.